gregfoletta/articles.foletta.org/content/post/2020-06-15-afl-payouts-at-halftime.markdown

 What is different in this analysis is the perspective we're taking.
 Generally we're analysing the data from the perspective of the bettor, searching for different predictors to build into a model that can help to predict the outcome.

-However the actual score of the game is not generally a predictor you can use to help you beat the gambling companies.
-So in this article our perspective is more of the gambling company itself, trying to determine what our expected loses are implementing this payout.
+However the actual score of the game is not generally a predictor you can use to help you beat the betting companies.
+So in this article our perspective is more of the betting company itself, trying to determine what our expected loses are implementing this payout.

 # Model Notes Assumptions

 The terms of the payout are quite clear-cut, and so within the construct of the offer our model represent it reasonably well.
 The main unknown that we have is around timing.
 We assume that this offer applies to all games, and so we don't discriminate on particular games when training our model.

-What is likely is that the gambling companies turn this offer on or off based on internal information (such as total amount of bets placed) that only they have visibility into.
+What is likely is that the betting companies turn this offer on or off based on internal information (such as total amount of bets placed) that only they have visibility into.
 As we don't have access to this information, we'll have stick with our assumption.

 We also don't know what kind of data the betting compnanies work with.
 Perhaps the hgame has changed significantly recently, making this kind of payout more feasible.
 We will attempt to model this by adding a categorical variable representing the league a game was played in: the Victorian Football League (VFL) or the Australian Football League (AFL).
 We can then see if there a signficant change in probabilites between these eras.

+Finally, a draw isn't paid out in a head-to-head bet, so we consider a draw to be a loss.

 # Loading and Transforming the Data